git-pull/website/blog/2018/01/technical-screening.rst

 Web development roles for Django, Laravel, and Rails that insist on doing data structures and algorithms.
 Unless you're specifically planning on scaling data into terabytes or petabytes, or receiving millions of connections, or something in between.
-The thing is two fold:
+Here's why that doesn't work:

 1. Data structures and algorithms are cargo-culted as a way to "prove" a programmer has deep understanding of CS concepts.

-It can be memorized without someone internalizing it.
+   But, they can be memorized without internalizing them.
 This creates false positives.

+   The test is kind of useless at this point.

-   And someone can have lookup times, reads, writes, types of searches internalized, but not be able to perform a test on command like a school student would.
+   Further analysis finds someone can have lookup times, reads, writes, types of searches internalized, but not be able to perform a test on command like a fresh graduate would.
 This creates false negatives.

+   At this point, it's considered harmful.

+2. Many startups are naive and grandiose about scaling

+   This is why it's important for founders to lend their ear to senior programmers.

-2. Many startups are grandiose about scaling / virality.
-You can be a successful and profitable business, like McDonalds, but chances are, they're not going to have "infinity" number of stores.
-The problem is stable enough to where you can partition and use constraints.
+   You can be a successful and profitable business, like McDonalds, and they're not going to fluctuate between 0 and one billion restaurants every millisecond.
+Things are predictable and stable enough to where you can partition and introduce constraints pragmatically.
 Likely similar to the way their corporate  management structure works - country, region, so on.

    There's no need to start with a blank canvas and assemble things at the quark level.
-The intuition of most programmers is to break big chunks of data up, cache, and profile, which is satisfactory.
+The intuition of most programmers is to break big chunks of data up, cache, and profile, is satisfactory.

    .. admonition:: Jobs disappearing due to technological advancement